How to Tong Train Your Pufferfish

 How to Start Training

 Tong training isn’t complicated, but it does rely on repetition and consistency.
 Across our community, aquarists keeping everything from the reclusive members of the Pao genus to the big, bold Tetraodons have reported great success using this approach.
 Many members who once struggled with stubborn, selective feeders now describe tong training as the single most useful technique they’ve learned for puffer care.
-The feedback we receive is consistently positive: fish that once refused food for weeks can be coaxed into eating a wide and balanced diet, and even the pickiest species can be persuaded to try new, healthier options once they associate tongs with mealtime.

 Step one: Start with irresistible food Choose something your puffer will almost certainly respond to: a food that is wriggly, lively, and impossible to ignore.
 Many keepers report great success with live earthworms, cockroaches, or feeder snails, as their natural movement strongly stimulates a predator that hunts by sight.
 Grip the item firmly in the tongs so it can’t slip away, then lower it into the tank slowly.
 Avoid rushing straight at the fish or shoving the food directly in its face; puffers are easily startled by sudden movements.
 Instead, position the food just within its line of sight and let the movement do the work.
 A gentle wiggle, a slow “swim” through the water, or even resting the food near the substrate so it twitches slightly can all mimic the behaviour of natural prey.